Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 SBML (System Biology Markup Language) format is widely used in storing computational models of biological processes.
 The SBML file here contains the whole metabolic system of Syn3A, including compartments (cellular and extracellular), species, reactions, gene product (enzymatic or transporter proteins associated with reactions), and objective function (for Flux Balance Analysis).
 It's worth noting that the kinetic constants of 175 reactions are in \textit{kinetic\_params.xlsx}.

 Nucleoside Transporter ABC substrate-binding protein encode by gene **JCVISYN3A_0011** functions in reaction DSGNabc, irreversible transport of deoxyguanosine in nucleotide metabolism.
 Figure \ref{fig:sbml} shows reaction DSGNabc in SBML file.
 We define \textit{reversible} as \textit{false} since DSGNabc is a irreversible transport reaction.
 There are three reactants and four products.
-The geneProductAssociation rule is *and*, meaning the four subunit proteins need to function cooperatively.
+The geneProductAssociation rule is *and*, meaning the four subunit proteins (**0008, 0009, 0010, and 0011**) need to assembly to function cooperatively.
+In the latest WCM with incorporated macromolecular complex formation, we considered the assembly of 21 unique complexes, including this ABC transporter named **rnsBACD**.
+By doing so, we can use the actual abundance of this complete complex in the simulation of metabolism by ODE.

 <p align="center">
   <img src="../figs/figs_WCM/sbml.png" width="450" alt="SBML entry of DSGNabc reaction"> <br>